LuZhang0128/Perspectives/README.md

 # Machine Learning Model for Classification
-I trained four supervised machine learning models to classify all Twitter accounts to four categorties:
+I trained four supervised machine learning models to classify all Twitter accounts to four categorties using grid-serach for hyper parameter tuning:
 1) Social Movement Organization (SMO)
 2) Other Organization
 3) Social Movement Activists